 The man says, "My car really gets dirty throughout the week from dust and dirt on the road and in the air, so I pull it into the driveway or on my lawn and give it a good wash."

 How does he dry his car?

 The man says, "Finally, I dry off the car with the a rag and polish the car with a dry rag."

 My car really gets dirty throughout the week from dust and dirt on the road and in the air, so I pull it into the driveway or on my lawn and give it a good wash.
 I get a bucket, a sponge, some rags, and some car soap, and I’m ready to go.
 I first use the hose to soak and loosen the grime on the car.
 I then fill the bucket with water and some soap, dip and saturate the sponge with water, and then start scrubbing the car from top to bottom.
 I start with the hood, windshield, headlights, and front fender, and then work my way around the car, washing the windows, doors, and the rear of the car.
 I also wash the roof, and I do the wheels and tires last.
 Once that’s done, I spray the car with the hose to remove all the soapy suds before they dry on the car.
 Finally, I dry off the car with the a rag and polish the car with a dry rag.
 I guess I could take the car to a car wash, but I enjoy doing it myself, especially on a hot day.

 Do you wash your own car, or do you take it to a car wash?
 Explain your reasons.
 How often do you wash your car?

 There are a number of specialized items that you can use to wash your car even better.
 Use the Internet to research these items.
-What are they used for and how can they improve your car washing skills: microfiber cloth, wash mitt, car wash strips, tire protectant?
+What are they used for and how can they improve your car washing skills: microfiber cloth, wash mitt, and car wash strips?
 Can you come up with items at home to do the same job?